 We refer to such events as "activity".

 Most nodes output values between 0.0 and 1.0.

-In most cases, the value says how "true" the meaning node is, where 1.0 means "completely true".
+In general, the value says how "true" the current state of the node is, where 1.0 means "completely true".

 Each node in the network is connected to the memory.